Blog post

 Dave Gowan

 Dave brings a unique blend of experience as a former investigator and compliance officer with multi-billion dollar asset financial institutions.
-Dave has a 15+ years of career experience from the armed forces; to financial crime / fraud investigation; to complete compliance officer responsibilities.
+Dave has a 16+ years of career experience from the armed forces, as well as over a decade in the banking industry; from financial crime & fraud investigation to complete BSA compliance responsibilities.
 Dave brings a pragmatic and practical approach to the industry, grounded in fact and working knowledge of financial regulations.
-Dave has been with PayLynxs for over 4 years.
+Dave has been with PayLynxs for over ten years.